progressivis/progressivis/doc/notebooks.md

 Once created, a `Run ProgressiVis` button will appear in the first `ProgressiBook` cell.

-By clicking this button, the `ProgressiVis` scheduler will be launched and the start box will appear.
-Currently, it proposes three data loading actions (CSV files, PARQUET files, and custom), and offers the option of saving the session for later use by checking the `record this scenario` box.
+By clicking this button, `ProgressiVis` is launched and the starting box will appear.
+A new scenario always begins by defining a data source.
+Currently, it proposes three data loading options.
+Two of them are predefined (`CSV loader` and `PARQUET loader`) and the third is the possibility to define (i.e. to code in Python) a customized loader.
+The starting box also offers the option of saving the session for later use by checking the `record this scenario` box.
 These actions, like all other actions in the scenario, are implemented via a set of `chaining widgets`.

 ![](viz_images/constructor_cw.png)